 The testimony of Aleksander B. from 7 May 1975 (the case file no S 25/67): “In Rydzewski’s farm buildings 11 Jews were hiding: 9 men and 2 women.
 I knew these Jews.
 They came from Stawiski, from the well-known Melczak family.
 One of them was called Abram, he was about 50 years old and he was an owner of a bus.
 His son Mendel was 25 years old, his daughter Szafira 20 years old, his son Socher 16 years old and another son – but I don’t remember his name.
 Fajba Melczak was also hiding.
 He was 55 years old, an owner of a transport company.
 There was also Abram’s wife – I can’t remember her name.
 I didn’t know other Jews that were hiding at Rydzewski’s [place.]
 All of them were murdered by the military police… They were lying on the Rydzewski’s farmland, near the barn.
 Residents of our village, who are no longer alive, buried their bodies.
 Apart from the bodies of the murdered Jews they also buried the body of Rydzewski.
 They dug a ditch 20 metres away from the barn and buried the bodies in it.”

 The account of Marian F. (born in 1937): “They killed Jews in Stawiski so they were hiding in villages, forests and so on.
-They caught a 15-year-old Jewish boy – he was walking to Karwowo, military policemen were driving by, they caught him, saw he was a Jew so asked him where [other] Jews were so they would let him live.
+They caught a 15-year-old Jewish boy – he was walking to Karwowo, military police was driving by, they caught him, saw he was a Jew so asked him where [other] Jews were so they would let him live.
 And they buried them behind a barn.
 There was a barn here before, now everything is destroyed.
 They killed the farmer as well.
-When the war finished, he was dug out and moved to the cemetery.
-But few Jews are still buried there. […] They were hiding in the barn, they [the Germans] told them to lie down on the ground and one after another… And then they ordered people from to village to bury them there.
+When the war was over, he was dug out and moved to the cemetery.
+But few Jews are still buried there. […] They were hiding in the barn, they [the Germans] told them to lie down on the ground and one after another… And then they ordered people from the village to bury them.
 The Jews on the bottom and him [the farmer] on the top.
-It was towards the end of the war, in the spring, I think.
-There was a meadow and on that meadow the descendants of the farmer still live; the one that was killed.”
+It was towards the end of the war, in spring, I think.
+There was a meadow and on that meadow the descendants of the farmer still live.”
 (Budy Stawiskie, 15 August 2017.)

 Contact and cooperation